The Brancatelli File By Joe Brancatelli

 My Rome Dining Cheat Sheet

-Thursday, February 9, 2017 -- Because I get to Rome frequently, folks naturally ask me for dining tips.
-I'm happy to oblige, of course, but there's a problem: My list is getting as thick as a phone book.
+February 9, 2017, updated on April 1, 2018 -- Because I'm frequently in Rome, folks naturally ask for dining tips.
+I'm happy to oblige, but there's a problem: My list is getting as thick as a phone book.

-If you want a thick-as-a-phone-book compendium of Roman gastronomy, I commend you to the magnificent, frequently updated list maintained by Maureen Fant, whose writing in The New York Times informed my earliest trips to Rome.
+If you want a thick-as-a-phone-book compendium of Roman gastronomy, I commend you to the magnificent list maintained by Maureen Fant, whose writing in The New York Times informed my earliest trips to Rome.
 Maureen also has a knack for describing a restaurant's zeitgeist in a pithy phrase.

 Instead, permit me to offer a cheat sheet for a few days in the Eternal City, which, by the way, does not have an eternal dining scene.
 I own a Gourmet magazine guide from 1971 and virtually all of the places mentioned are gone.
 Ditto for the Pan Am-fronted guide from 1972.
 But you're a business traveler: You know better than to take food tips from dead airlines, right?